bky201/dice-step-game/README.md

 * Yellow highlight

-  * After starting the game every time the user rolls a dice the game game area will automatically genate highlighted options for the user to select.
+  * After starting the game every time the user rolls a dice the game area will automatically genate yellow highlighted options for the user to select.
   * This will make it fast and easy for the user to choose a number.